destined2fail1990/PersonalIdeas/README.md

 Disclaimer: you are voluntarily contributing to a severe case of mental health.
 By stealing anything online or otherwise it is commonly referred to as contributing to torture due to extenuating circumstances.
 Must be done in accordance with current laws in your state and country.

 Knowing you have a way to do this means you should have been able to determine the copyright for first to file style software copyright.
 With this, this notice will be backdated as far as legally possible.

+Special Notice: Trying to steal something from me to "build it for me" clearly not adhering to my culture or character is a waste of time and will likely result in me just destroying it and starting from the ground up.
+Regardless of cost.
+Dumping the source could be an effective way of doing this.